 My disability has not only been stressful for me but also for my family and loved ones who have had the misfortune of seeing me in seizures.
 I myself have never seen someone in a seizure.
 Don't get me wrong I am not saying it is something I want to see.
 I know how helpless my loved ones feel when witnessing me thrashing and gasping on the floor.
 I know seeing this has caused them great grief and despair over the years.
 This awful part of the seizure I myself have no memory of which I think is a blessing as it is not something I would want to remember.
 On the other hand, there are many memories I have lost largely due to my disability that I wish I could remember.

 Working Around My Seizures

 I feel that my guardian angel came up with this great idea for a career or at least had something to do with putting it right in front of me.
-I can't tell you how my journey has finally led me to becoming a freelance writer but all I can say is I'm glad I am here today.
+I can't tell you how my journey has finally led me to become a freelance writer but all I can say is I'm glad I am here today.
 This has given me hope that I can succeed while living with my disability.
-I know there is life and happiness beyond the seizures and I'm reaching out to grab a piece of it!
-If you are someone who suffers from a disability or are just feeling down try and find something that you are compassionate about and set some personal goals for yourself.
+I know there are life and happiness beyond the seizures and I'm reaching out to grab a piece of it!
+If you are someone who suffers from a disability or is just feeling down try and find something that you are compassionate about and set some personal goals for yourself.
 Start with small goals that are within reach.
-Remember nothing worth while is ever easy to achieve so if there is some bumps in the road along the way no worries; this is all part of life's journey.
-Just keep moving forward towards your goal and eventually you will reach it.
+Remember nothing worthwhile is ever easy to achieve so if there are some bumps in the road along the way no worries; this is all part of life's journey.
+Just keep moving forward towards your goal and eventually, you will reach it!